yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 1. first extract the bootstrap files we downloaded earlier (right click on the bootstrap zip file and select Extract Here)
 2. double click the folder BITG_Bootstrap
 3. Click anywhere inside the folder, and press CTRL+A to select all files and folders, then CTRL+C to copy them
+4. Navigate to the /home/bitg/ folder.
+Click anywhere in the folder and press ``CTRL + H`` This will reveal the hidden folders.
-4. Navigate to the /home/bitg/.bitcoingreen folder and press CTRL+V to paste them into this folder (NOTE the . before bitcongreen – this is the default data directory for the wallet)
+5. Open the .bitcoingreen folder, click anywhere inside it and then press CTRL+V to paste them into this folder (NOTE the . before bitcongreen – this is the default data directory for the wallet)
-5. You will see a warning popup that says you are about to overwrite files.
+6. You will see a warning popup that says you are about to overwrite files.
 Make sure you check the 'Apply this option to all existing files' and then click the Overwrite button
-6. Go back to the home>bitg>Bitcoin Green>bitcoingreen-1.0.0>bin folder, and double click the bitcoingreen-qt file again to launch the wallet.
+7. Go back to the home>bitg>Bitcoin Green>bitcoingreen-1.0.0>bin folder, and double click the bitcoingreen-qt file again to launch the wallet.
 Remember to press the 'Execute' button when prompted.
-7. The wallet will now launch and complete the synchronisation process.
+8. The wallet will now launch and complete the synchronisation process.

 Once the wallet has synchronised with the blockchain, we need to do a little tightening up on securing the wallet itself.